dejanstojanovic/jQuery-GoogleMaps/README.md

 > _Complete list of options with its description will be added to this file_

+###Plugin events
+There are several events implemented so far, but as the requirements grow new will be added.
+Curently implemented events are the following:
+* **dataChange(map, result)** - Raised whenever something is changed on map stage.
+Returns map instance and map data in JSON format
+* **locationClick(map, location)** - Raised when location on map is clicked.
+Returns map instance and location which is clicked
+* **locationNew(map, location)** - Raised when location on map is added.
+Returns map instance and location which is added
+* **locationDelete(map, location)** - Raised when location on map is removed.
+Returns map instance and location which is removed from map
+* **locationMove(map, location)** - Raised when location on map is moved.
+Returns map instance and location which is moved

 ###There is some richtext editor mentioned
 Yes, this plugin provides you adding location popup messages in a richtext.
 Plugin relyes on two more additional plugins:
 * [TinyMce](http://www.tinymce.com/)